-In order to become a foster parent, the answer to the first question is easy; yes you need a spare room in your home to foster.
+In order to become a foster carer, the answer to the first question is easy; yes you need a spare room in your home to foster.
 This blog will go into detail about why you need a spare room and why it’s so important for foster children to have their own bedroom.

 The benefits of having a spare room